-- 5. In reaching my decision, I have considered the following: - The Freedom of Information Act 1982; - The Departmental documents identified in the Schedule of Documents; - Consultations with relevant business areas; and - The Australian Information Commissioner's guidelines relating to access to documents held by government.
+- 5. In reaching my decision, I have considered the following: - The Freedom of Information Act 1982; - The Departmental document identified above; - · Consultations with relevant business areas; and - The Australian Information Commissioner's guidelines relating to access to documents held by government; and consultations with relevant Departmental business areas.